Prakhar-Srivastava/promised-pipes/README.md

 }
 ```

 25 lines.
 No timeout.
-The logger can crash and silently replace your real error with its own.
-The retry doesn't actually backoff correctly.
-The cache fallback eats its own errors.
-You'll find the bug in production at 2am.
+Logger failure can overwrite the original error.
+Retry semantics are easy to get subtly wrong.
+Fallbacks can swallow failures.
+This is exactly how pager fatigue starts.

 This is the same thing: